bodmandao/learning-platform/README.md

 ```rust
 dfx canister call icp_rust_boilerplate_backend  conduct_lottery_draw '(vec { 17; 18;19; 10; 13; 12 })'
 ```

-This function conducts a lottery draw by providing the winning numbers.
+This function allows a user to participate in a specific lottery draw by providing the IDs of their purchased ticket and the target draw.
 ```rust
 #[ic_cdk::update]
 fn participate_in_lottery_draw(ticket_id: u64, draw_id: u64) -> Result<LotteryDraw, LotteryError>